rui-r-duan/algs4_rs/README.md

 - Clients in `examples` directory.
 - Big-O analysis tools: `DoublingTest`, `DoublingRatio`, Stop Watch (using Rust std), in `examples` directory, and `LinearRegression` in a library module.
-- Standard Input `StdIn` and file input `In`, backed by the Java-util-like `Scanner`.
+- Standard Input `StdIn`, file input `FileIn`, and abstract versatile input `In`, backed by the Java-util-like `Scanner`.
 They are all implemented without any external dependency.
 - Simplified but professional implementation of vector `SVec` to demonstrate Rust's equivalences of `ResizingArrayStack`, `ResizingArrayQueue`, etc.
+  Advanced Rust is demonstrated in `SVec`.

 ## How to